 In today’s world, where online shopping has become an essential part of our lives, people are constantly looking for ways to save money.
 A deal and a coupon are two common strategies that shoppers can utilize to save money on their purchases.
 While both options offer discounts, it’s important to understand their differences.
 In this article, we will explore the distinctions between a deal and a coupon and how they can help consumers maximize their savings.

-Coupons are promotional codes that, when used at the checkout, provide a particular discount or deal.
-Typically, you must enter alphanumeric codes during the checkout process to receive the discount.
-Coupons might provide a certain percentage off your entire order or a set cash amount off the final cost.
-There are many areas where you can find them, including retailer websites, discount websites, and email newsletters.
+A coupon is a promotional code that, when applied at the checkout, provides a specific discount or deal.
+To avail of the discount, shoppers typically need to enter alphanumeric codes during the purchasing process.
+Coupons can offer a percentage off the entire order or a fixed cash amount off of the final cost.
+They can be found on retailer websites, discount websites, and even in email newsletters.

-On the other hand, retailers apply deals as an immediate discount to the cost of the transaction, without the need for a coupon code.
-They frequently promote these on their website or social media platforms, and they can be a percentage off the entire order, a certain dollar amount off, or even free shipping.
-If you come across a deal you want to take advantage of, act immediately because they often have a limited time and can end abruptly.
+On the other hand, a deal is a discount that is applied directly to the cost of the transaction, without the need for a coupon code.
+Retailers frequently promote deals on their websites or through their social media platforms.
+Deals can take the form of a percentage off the entire order, a specific dollar amount off, or even free shipping.
+It’s important to act quickly when you come across a deal you want to take advantage of, as they often have a limited time frame and can end abruptly.

-You can save money on your entire purchase with deals because companies frequently offer them for a variety of products.
-If, for example, a company is giving a 20% discount on everything in their store, you can save money on everything you buy, rather than just one category or item.
+A deal allows shoppers to save money on their entire purchase, as companies often offer them for a wide variety of products.
+For example, if a company is providing a 20% discount on everything in their store, you can save money on all the items you buy, rather than being limited to a specific category or brand.